 Superintendent, Guilford County Schools

-A passionate advocate for providing high-quality education to all children, Dr. Sharon L. Contreras made history in August 2016 when she became the first woman, first person of Latina heritage, and the second African-American superintendent of Guilford County Schools in North Carolina.
+A passionate advocate for providing high-quality education to all children, Dr. Sharon Contreras made history in August 2016 when she became the first woman, first person of Latina heritage, and the second African-American superintendent of Guilford County Schools in North Carolina.
 Contreras is focused on one goal: ensuring that every student graduates college and career ready.

 Contreras began her career as a high school English teacher before serving as a principal, area superintendent, and assistant superintendent in Rockford, Ill.
 She went on to serve as chief academic officer for Clayton County Public Schools in Georgia and Providence Public Schools in Rhode Island, where she developed high-performing teams and helped improved graduation rates and access to rigorous academic programs.

 In 2011, Contreras became the first woman of color in the history of New York to serve as superintendent of one of the state’s largest districts.
 As superintendent of Syracuse City School District (SCSD), she increased access to challenging academic courses, expanded career and technical education options, and improved low-performing schools.
-Under her leadership, SCSD established 16 new career pathways for high school students, opening a school for gifted elementary children and two new high schools that allowed students to earn associate’s degrees in electrical engineering technology, manufacturing technology, and health-related fields.
+Under her leadership, SCSD established 16 new career pathways for high school students and opened a school for gifted elementary children as well as two new high schools that allowed students to earn associate’s degrees in electrical engineering technology, manufacturing technology, and health-related fields.